xuanwang91/BioNER/index.md

 | [JNLPBA](https://github.com/cambridgeltl/MTL-Bioinformatics-2016/tree/master/data/JNLPBA-IOBES) | 70.09	| 72.17	| **72.21**	| **+2.12** |
 | [Linnaeus](https://github.com/cambridgeltl/MTL-Bioinformatics-2016/tree/master/data/linnaeus-IOBES) | 84.04	| 86.94	| **88.88**	| **+4.84** |
 | [NCBI-Disease](https://github.com/cambridgeltl/MTL-Bioinformatics-2016/tree/master/data/NCBI-disease-IOBES) | 80.37	| 83.92	| **85.54**	| **+5.17** |

+Note: Since all the datasets are trained together for MTM-CW, the performance on each dataset is slightly different when trained on 15 datasets compared with trained on 5 datasets (shown above).

 ### Resources
 Codes and datasets have been uploaded to [Github](https://github.com/yuzhimanhua/Multi-BioNER).